davilayang/gcp-mle-path/2-how-google-does-ml/framing-ml-problem.md

    - who will use the service
    - how it is done today
 3. cast it in the framework of a data problem
+   - what kind of data needs to be collected
-   - what are some key actions to collect, analyze, predict, and react to the data or predictions
+   - key actions to collect, analyze, predict,
+   - react to the data or predictions

 ## Tries